 The university reserves the right to require the individual to present documentation from a veterinarian that the service animal is in good health and has appropriate shots and is in compliance with all applicable state and local health laws, especially when (1) the service animal will reside on campus in a residence hall, (2) will be present on a regular basis in a classroom or employment setting on campus, or (3) in the case of a medical emergency related to the animal such as an animal bite.
 The individual may be asked to present updated documentation annually.
 The University reserves the right to request documentation that the animal has been trained to act as a service animal.

 Service animals may enter any building or classroom with the person they accompany.
 The individual with the service animal takes full responsibility for the needs and behavior of the animal.
 Animal waste must be picked up and disposed of properly.

-The Office for Inclusion, Diversity & Equal Opportunity will investigate any complaint that a service animal is disruptive or threatening.
+The Office of Equity will investigate any complaint that a service animal is disruptive or threatening.
 If it is determined that the animal is disruptive or threatening and acting outside the appropriate scope of its duties as a service animal, the individual will be instructed to remove the animal until the individual produces appropriate documentation indicating that sufficient training has taken place to bring the animal under control.

 Research and teaching animals

 Animals that are officially part of the university’s teaching, research or clinical programs are exempt from this policy.